-Basically there are three types of wholesaler:
+Basically, there are three types of wholesalers:

-- Manufacturer Wholesaler: Such wholesalers, perform the task of manufacturing goods as well as selling the same on a wholesale basis.
+- Manufacturer Wholesaler: Such wholesalers perform the task of manufacturing goods as well as selling the same on a wholesale basis.

 - Retail Wholesaler: A retail wholesaler is one who purchases goods from producers and sells them directly to the final consumer instead of other traders.
 Super Bazar is one of the classic examples of it.